Terahertz magneto-optical response in ferromagnetic Fe-Co-Al alloys: Results and discussion

 \subsection{Co-Al alloys}

 The next binary alloys we discuss are Co-Al alloys.
 Results for these alloys are shown in Fig.~\ref{fig:adpt-coal}.
-While CoAl and CoAl$_{3}$ are not magnetic, the Co-rich compound Co$_{3}$Al is magnetic in our calculations.
+Our calculations find that CoAl and CoAl$_{3}$ are not magnetic while the Co-rich compound Co$_{3}$Al is magnetic.
 At low frequencies, below 10~THz, we find that $\sigma_{xy}$ for Co$_{3}$Al is quite large, and somewhat constant, with the value of $\sim 500$~$(\Omega ~ {\rm cm})^{-1}$.
-However, above 10~THz, $\sigma_{xy}$ is reduced to only $\sim 10$~$(\Omega ~ {\rm cm})^{-1}$.
-Therefore, in the case of Co$_{3}$Al, we find that $\sigma_{xy}$ is nearly constant above and below $\sim 10$~THz, but that magnitude above $\sim 10$~THz is reduced 50-fold relative to the magnitude below $\sim 10$~THz.
+However, above 10~THz, $\sigma_{xy}$ is reduced 50-fold to only $\sim 10$~$(\Omega ~ {\rm cm})^{-1}$.